 Visiting the Caminito del Rey is one of the essentials of Malaga.
-This road that was once known as the most dangerous path in the world must be understood and traveled on with tranquility.
+This road that was once known as the most dangerous path in the world must be understood and traveled with tranquility.

 The Caminito del Rey has to be on your list of places to travel in Spain but arm yourself with patience to get tickets.

-In this post, I will tell you about our experience touring “Los Gaitanes” Gorge and I will also give you a small guide so that you can organize your visit.
+In this post, I will tell you about our experience touring “Los Gaitanes” Gorge, and I will also give you a small guide to organize your visit.

 Where to Buy Tickets for the Caminito del Rey

 The tickets to Caminito del Rey can be purchased online, although this is an authentic adventure in enough on itself on the official website.

 Some companies make the excursion to Caminito del Rey from Malaga and Costa del Sol.
 I think this is the best way to go if you don’t have a car or if you prefer to have some peace of mind.

 - Caminito del Rey: Guided tour from Málaga and Costa del Sol

 - Best prices Rent a car if you want to go on your own

 A Little History of the Most Dangerous Path in the World

 The Caminito del Rey is located in Los Gaitanes gorge in a beautiful natural setting.
 The Caminito del Rey is an aerial path built on the walls of this gorge.

 The works began in 1901 and ended in 1905.
 To inaugurate this work of the early twentieth century, King Alfonso XIII in 1921 crossed the road.
 From that moment on, people began to call this road the “Caminito del Rey,” a name that remains almost a century later.

 This lack of maintenance led to its deterioration, and it became very dangerous to cross it.
 The area is very famous, however, for people who are dedicated to climbing.